 Some more complex Theorems and Techniques cannot be used without a Vortex, or even a Maelstrom.
 No amount of ordinary channeling can produce these effects, no matter how much Flux is gathered.
 Special procedures, called Mysteries can be used to produce higher grades of magical power, and other grand effects.
 Some powerful Wizards can even generate this energy from their Discipline alone.
 Magical energies can, however, be converted downward – One Vortex may be used as 5 Fluxes, and one Maelstrom can be used as 5 Vorteces.

 The Incantation is a mantra that focuses the Wizard’s mind and allows them to navigate through the experience of Channeling.
 Each Element uses a different phrase to accomplish this.
 The full incantation can be spoken as fast as the Wizard is able to speak it accurately.
 The Wizard must speak the entire Incantation with a powerful oratory voice; below shouting but above conversational volume.
+During Incantation, the Wizard may move no faster than a slow walking pace.

 As Wizards grow more powerful, they can learn new Incantations that help them draw forth more magical energies without losing themselves to their power.
 The basic Incantation is as follows, for each Element: